Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes: Introduction

-In this work, we present the first $3+1$ full GR magnetohydrodynamic simulation of circumbinary disk accretion onto a BBH with initial eccentricity $e = 0.3$, and perform the first synchrotron radiation transport calculation through the dual jet.
-We address two key questions: i) how does orbital eccentricity impact the mass accretion rate and its periodicity? ii) how does it affect the jet luminosity and synchrotron emission?
+Moreover, eccentric binaries probe more relativistic velocities than quasi-circular ones (at the same orbital period), and even one high-eccentricity binary detection could provide a wealth of opportunities for probing extreme gravity and astrophysics.
+Therefore, studying theoretically high eccentricity binaries in the dynamical spacetime regime is very important.

-For a description of the methods and initial data we adopt in this work see Appendix~\ref{sec:approach}.
-Unless otherwise stated, we adopt geometrized units in which $G = c = 1$.
+In this work, we present the first $3+1$ full GR magnetohydrodynamic simulation of circumbinary disk accretion onto a BBH with initial eccentricity $e = 0.3$, and perform the first synchrotron radiation transport calculation through the dual jet in postprocessing.
+While the value of eccentricity we use here may be high by traditional astrophysical expectations for comparable-mass binaries, it provides the basis for our point-of-principle calculations and addresses three key questions: i) how does orbital eccentricity impact the mass accretion rate and its periodicity? ii) how does it affect the Poynting luminosity and synchrotron emission? iii) what is its impact on the multimessenger picture of these sources?